Anthony Cunningham: Senior

 Cunningham made his senior debut for Galway in a National Hurling League game against Tipperary in 1984 and immediately became a regular member of the starting fifteen.
 In spite of an indifferent league campaign during the 1984–85 season, Galway subsequently qualified for the All-Ireland final against Offaly.
 Cunningham came on as a substitute in that game, however, Offaly won by 2–11 to 1–12.

 In 1986 Galway qualified for a second successive All-Ireland decider, this time with Cunningham as a member of the starting fifteen.
 The men from the west were the red-hot favourites against an ageing Cork team, however, on the day a different story unfolded.
 Four Cork goals, one from John Fenton, two from Tomás Mulcahy and one from Kevin Hennessy, stymied the Galway attack and helped 'the Rebels' to a 4–13 to 2–15 victory.

-Cunningham enjoyed his first senior success with Galway in 1987 when he won a National League winners' medal following a two-point defeat of Clare.
+Cunningham had his first senior success with Galway in 1987 when he won a National League winners' medal following a two-point defeat of Clare.
 For the third year-in-a-row Galway reached the All-Ireland final.
 The prospect of becoming the first team to lose three consecutive championship deciders weighed heavily on the Galway team as Kilkenny provided the opposition.
 The game was not a classic by any standard and Noel Lane got a key goal for Galway nine minutes before the end.
 A 1–12 to 0–9 victory gave Cunningham his first All-Ireland winners' medal.

 Galway reached a fourth successive All-Ireland final in 1988 and were presented with the chance of becoming the first Galway team to retain the title.
-After more than a decade-and-a-half in the wilderness Tipperary were back providing the opposition.
-Noel Lane again scored the crucial goal for Galway while Nicky English sent a late Tipp penalty over the bar for a point.
-A 1–15 to 0–14 score line resulted in victory for Galway and a second All-Ireland winners' medal for Cunningham.
+Tipperary provided the opposition.
+Noel Lane again scored a crucial goal for Galway, while Nicky English sent a late Tipp penalty over the bar for a point.
+A 1–15 to 0–14 scoreline resulted in victory for Galway and a second All-Ireland winners' medal for Cunningham.

 A third successive All-Ireland title proved beyond Galway, however, the team bounced back and reached the championship decider again in 1990.
 Cork were the opponents, however, Galway were the favourites.
-Shortly after half-time Galway were up by seven points and were cruising to victory.
-Tomás Mulcahy, however, played a captain's role and scored a crucial goal that revitalised the Cork attack.
+Shortly after half-time, Galway were up by seven points.
+Tomás Mulcahy, however, scored a crucial goal that revitalised the Cork attack.
 The final score of 5–15 to 2–21 gave Cork the victory and a third All-Ireland final defeat for Cunningham.

-Following this defeat Cunningham fell out of favour with the Galway selectors.
+Following this defeat, Cunningham fell out of favour with some Galway selectors.
 He remained on the panel for another few years and was an unused substitute when Kilkenny defeated Galway in the 1993 All-Ireland decider.
 He retired from inter-county hurling following this defeat.